 d.
 Rulings by the Presiding Officer on any proposed revisions to the charges that might be offered or requested.

-The Chair of the UCFT may ask legal counsel to attend these meetings.
-The Chair of the UCFT shall arrange that recordings of these meetings are made and included in the complete case record.
-These meetings will take place during regularly scheduled meeting times for the UCFT and the relevant administrator and faculty member will be expected to adjust their schedules to attend.
+The Chair of the UCFT may ask legal counsel to attend this meeting.
+The Chair of the UCFT shall arrange for the recording of the meeting and include it in the complete case record.
+The relevant administrator and faculty member will be expected to adjust their schedules to attend.

 2. The Hearing